 This natural curiosity and drive usually fills the page of swords with a lot of dynamic energy, and enough control and patience to turn that energy into something productive.
 The Page of Swords realizes how much he still needs to learn and often turns into the best kind of student any teacher might have, a student that knows he is there to learn, and willing to put as much time and effort into it as required.

-Negative elements of Page of Swords
+Reversed Page of Swords card

 A reversed Page of Swords might exacerbate some of the downsides that are thematically present in this minor arcana.
 More specifically, this could echo the restlessness and eagerness of the subject of the reading, leading to rash behavior and actions that have not been thought out, forcing the situation into an uncomfortable place where stimuli and events will have to be dealt with, without any help from within, and that unpreparedness might have some negative consequences on the subject’s life